 Green turtle soup is now manufactured in America and the West Indies.
 A manufactory at Key West, Florida, puts up in air-tight cans for exportation 200,000 Ibs. yearly, and employs 10 vessels and 60 men in collecting the turtle.
 It is sent to England and Cuba chiefly.
 At Jamaica some factories are also doing a good business in a preparation worthy of the gastronomic patronage of an aldermanic banquet, so rich is it in green fat and calipee, calipash, and those delicate gelatinous morsels appertaining to the fins.
 A steady supply of turtle is obtained monthly through the West India and Pacific steamers from Colon [Panama], besides those brought from the Caymanas.
 5484 Ibs. of prepared turtle, valued at £356, were shipped from Jamaica in 1874.

 Cosmetics were another matter.
-Although there is evidence that turtle oil had been used for skin-care by the indigenous inhabitants of the Americas, it did not find its way into Western skin creams in any major way until the 1930s.
+There is evidence that turtle oil had been used for skin-care by the indigenous inhabitants of the Americas but it did not find its way into Western skin creams in any major way until the 1930s.
 The practice seems to have started in Europe and probably came out of the same German and French research into the use of animal serums and extracts – opotherapy/organotherapy – that led to the introduction of hormones and other tissue extracts in skin creams.

 A foreign manufacturer advertised a turtle hormone cosmetic at a high price.
 This cosmetic was alleged to contain the active substance from the turtle skin and was said to be a rejuvenator.
 Almost immediately other manufacturers tried to copy the product with turtle oil as the active ingredient.